-Criteria JORC Code Explanation Commentary • Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
+Criteria JORC Code Explanation Commentary Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Primary data are captured on field tough book laptops using LogchiefTM Software.
 The software has validation routines and data is then imported into a secure central database.
-Discuss any adjustment to assay data. • The primary data is always kept and is never replaced by adjusted or interpreted data.
-Location of data points • Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+Discuss any adjustment to assay data.
+The primary data is always kept and is never replaced by adjusted or interpreted data.
+Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Sandfire Survey team undertakes survey works under the guidelines of best industry practice.
 All drill collars are accurately surveyed using RTK GPS system within +/-50mm of accuracy (X, Y, Z).
 Coordinates are based on control previously established by MHR Surveyors which was derived by ties into the Government SSM/BM network.
 Downhole survey completed by gyroscopic downhole methods at regular intervals.
 Specification of the grid system used.
 Coordinate and azimuth are reported in MGA 94 Zone 50.
-Quality and adequacy of topographic control. • Topographic control was established from aerial photography using a series of 33 surveyed control points.
+Quality and adequacy of topographic control.
+Topographic control was established from aerial photography using a series of 33 surveyed control points.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 TLDD0004A was the first drill hole to intersect the modelled EM plate.
-TLDD0005 has intersected massive sulphide mineralisation approximately 70 metres along strike to the south west from TLDD0004A. • Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
+TLDD0005 has intersected massive sulphide mineralisation approximately 70 metres along strike to the south west from TLDD0004A.
+Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 TLDD0004A was the first drillhole to intersect the modelled EM plate.
 TLDD0005 has intersected massive sulphide mineralisation approximately 70 metres along strike to the south west from TLDD0004A.
 It is not possible to make any conclusion regarding sample spacing and distribution.
 Whether sample compositing has been applied.
 No sample compositing have been applied to the Exploration Results.
-Orientation of data in relation to geological • Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+Orientation of data in relation to geological Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 Drillholes TLDD0004A and TLDD0005 were oriented to intersect the modelled EM plate.
 The drillhole may not necessarily be perpendicular to the orientation on the intersected mineralisation.

 Criteria JORC Code Explanation Commentary structure • If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-TLDD004A was oriented to intersect a modelled EM plate.
-The drillhole may Sample security The measures taken to ensure sample security.
+No significant orientation based sampling bias is known at this time.
+Drillhole TLDD004A was oriented to intersect a modelled EM plate.
+The drillhole may not neccesarily be perpendicular to the orientation of the intersected minerlisation.
+All reported intervals are downhole intervals not true widths.
+Sample security The measures taken to ensure sample security.
 Appropriate security measures are taken to dispatch samples to the laboratory.
 Chain of custody of samples is being managed by Sandfire Resources NL.
 Samples are stored onsite and transported to laboratory by a licence transport company in sealed bulka bags.
 The laboratory receipts received samples against the sample dispatch documents and issues a reconciliation report for every sample batch.
-Audits or reviews • The results of any audits or reviews of sampling techniques and data.
+Audits or reviews The results of any audits or reviews of sampling techniques and data.
 No external audits or reviews of the sampling techniques and data have been completed.